loftwah/wordpress-commerce-pro/README.md

 - Time Based One-Time Passwords (TOTP)
 - FIDO Universal 2nd Factor (U2F)
 - Backup Codes

+This plugin is not required for WordPress but I highly recommend it because passwords are very easily broken today.

 ## Install the right theme to enhance your store